cschulzsuper/multitenancy-monolith/README.md

 * Custom properties
   * /31 How about the ability to add custom properties to REST resources.
 I have defined management API for this feature, and regrouped the endpoints once again. https://github.com/cschulzsuper/multitenancy-monolith/commit/fa9e2b77d06613f4f417ab8c15c064587ab546a5
   * /32 Major commit.
 The complete draft to manage custom properties including all endpoint tests and some improvements to the validation logic.
-An example business object endpoint is also implemented.
+An example business object endpoint is also implemented. https://github.com/cschulzsuper/multitenancy-monolith/commit/6afd43a64242e838a797f96d2b5b1cad648d0858
+  * /33 Completion of custom properties for the business objects example entity.
+Refactoring of the repository service factories and extension of the entity constrains assertion in the repository.

 # Next

-* Custom properties: Custom properties for business objects
+* Endpoint Tests: Error message assertion

 # Backlog

+* Blob Storage: Blob storage in data layer
+* Blob Storage: Entity images
 * ORM: Entity Framework In-Memroy provider
 * ORM: Entity Framework SQL Server provider
+* SignalR: Entity notifications